Amtrak train directed to the wrong track in deadly collision

 "A fully operational Positive Train Control system could've avoided this accident — that’s what it's designed to do," Sumwalt said Sunday afternoon.

-Dr. Steve Shelton, director for emergency preparedness at Palmetto Health System, said Sunday morning that they it received 62 patients across its three facilities.
+Dr. Steve Shelton, director for emergency preparedness at Palmetto Health System, said that it received 62 patients across its three facilities.

-"Currently, there is one patient that is in critical condition, there are two others that are in serious and a few others that are currently being evaluated for possible serious conditions," he said.

 Shelton added that the "majority" of patients did not sustain life-threatening injuries.
 Hospital officials said later Sunday that six patients had been admitted.